Esmartdriver/esmart-hw-lib-pub/README.md

 # ESMART-HW-LIB-PUB
 ESMART-HW-LIB-PUB is the public E-SMART hardware part library.
-It is created for the purpose of holding the hardware parts designed by Laurence Deschênes-Villeneuve and part of his open source library (https://gitlab.com/real-ee/lib/reekilib)[REEKILIB].
+It is created for the purpose of holding the hardware parts designed by Laurence Deschênes-Villeneuve and part of his open source library [REEKILIB](https://gitlab.com/real-ee/lib/reekilib).
 The purpose of this repository is to act as a save point for the part used in E-SMART propriatary hardware designs.
-Since REEKILIB is covered by the [GPL-v3.0][license_GPL] or [contact us][maintainer_email], these hardware parts must be available for public use free of charge.
+Since REEKILIB is covered by the [GPL-v3.0][license_GPL], these hardware parts must be available for public use free of charge.
 However, anyone who wishes to use, fork or copy the parts and models must respect the GPL-v3.0 license.

 **No support, updates, releases or modifications will be made to this repository from the original one.**